n8harris/developer-exercise/README.md

 ## Specifications

-1. Developer must folk the repository.
+1. Developer must fork the repository.
 This requires you to create a Github account.
 2. Using [Assemble](http://assemble.io/), you must complete the layout file, create a page and any necessary partials.
 3. The page will present the pillars for larger screen sizes and for lower screen sizes.
 For example, pillars can orient horizontally and then vertically for smaller screens.
 4. A pillar should consist of a title, description and scripture reference.
 5. You should use bower to add dependencies to any frameworks.
-6. Site should be presentable on IE 8+, Google Chome, Safari
+6. Site should be presentable on IE 8+ and latest stable versions of Google Chome, FireFox and Safari
 7. Upon completion, submit finished work as a pull request.

 ## Assets